-Proportion of indirect costs allocated to the Board is 2.43%.
-The percentage allocation for the Board in 2012-13 was 2.53%.
+Proportion of indirect costs allocated to the Board: 34.88%.
+The percentage allocation for the Board in 2012-13 was 35.25%.

 Indirect costs are shared by the National Boards, based on an agreed formula.
 The percentage is based on an analysis of historical and financial data to estimate the proportion of costs required to regulate the profession.
 In 2012/13, the Boards and AHPRA reviewed the formula.
 It is a principle of the National Scheme that there is no cross subsidisation between the professions.